Blyth Spartans A.F.C.: Harry Dunn's success and the Conference North

+In the third round, Blyth played Premier League opposition competitively for the first time in their history when they welcomed Blackburn Rovers to Croft Park.
+In a game again covered live by Setanta Sports, Blyth fell to a 1–0 defeat with the only goal coming via a direct free kick from Chilean player of the year Carlos Villanueva in the 59th minute.
+A win would have ensured a tie with North East neighbours Sunderland at the Stadium of Light.
 After two successful campaigns to preserve Conference North status, the 2008–09 season saw the end of Harry Dunn's second spell at Croft Park.
 No time was wasted in appointing his successor and on 9 May former Hartlepool United, Darlington & Sheffield United Reserves Manager Mick Tait took up the post for his second spell in charge at Croft Park.

 Relegation and decline

 It was announced in May 2011 that then Whitley Bay assistant manager Steve Cuggy would take over as manager.
 He along with his assistant Gavin Fell made a complete overhaul of the squad that summer, letting popular players such as Robbie Dale leave.
 After initial excitement following a good pre-season, the performances on the pitch were extremely poor.
 However Blyth just got into the FA Cup 1st round after beating Droylsden 2–1 at home in the 4th qualifying round replay before losing 2–0 to rivals Gateshead.
-Following defeat by Halifax Town Steve Cuggy left the club in December.
+Following defeat by FC Halifax Town Steve Cuggy left the club in December.
 Later that month, former Newcastle United player Tommy Cassidy took charge but the poor performances continued.
 Finally, on 24 March 2012, Blyth Spartans had their first ever relegation confirmed after a 1–0 home defeat to Gloucester City.

 The following pre-season saw Blyth lose quality players who were not replaced.
 The season started with mixed results and after very early exits from the FA Cup & the FA Trophy, Cassidy was sacked.
 In October under caretaker manager Paddy Atkinson poor performance continued including an 8–1 away defeat to Worksop Town.
 On 8 March Paddy Atkinson resigned.